 Structuring a Board

-It should be noted that the requirements of the UK Corporate Governance code only formally apply to listed companies.
-It is however important to emphasise that it is generally regarded as being best practice for all companies whether they are large or small or public or private.
+It should be noted that the requirements of the UK Corporate Governance Code only formally apply to listed companies.
+It is however important to emphasize that it is generally regarded as best practice for all companies whether they are large or small, public or private.

-The way in which directors are appointed will be prescribed by a company’s articles of association.
-These will also often prescribe a minimum and maximum number of directors.
+The way in which directors are appointed will be prescribed by a company's articles of association.
+These will also often set a minimum and maximum number of directors.
 The code itself does not specify a number of directors, simply that:

 “The board should be of sufficient size that the requirements of the business can be met and that changes to the board's composition and that of its committees can be managed without undue disruption, and should not be so large as to be unwieldy”.